-Children who have been in the care of a Local Authority in England or Wales, and left care with an Adoption, Special Guardianship Child Arrangement Order.
-This can also include children who from "have been adopted from state care" outside England or Wales.
-These internationally adopted children are entitled to support from Adoption London North, and get priority admission to schools but are not entitled to PP+.
+Children who have been in the care of a Local Authority in England or Wales, and left care with an Adoption Order, Special Guardianship Order or Child Arrangement Order.
+This can also include children who "have been adopted from state care" outside England or Wales.
+Internationally adopted children are entitled to support from Adopt London North, and benefit from priority admission to schools, but are not entitled to PP+.